Hero Costume (Heat)

 Placeholder

-Very stylish and difficult, HP Acceleration only combo.
+Difficult, HP Acceleration only combo.

 The timing on BA Ground Melee > (Untransform) > Air Melee is VERY precise.
 You must manually untransform during your jump, then come down with a normal form Air Melee.